dpouzada/Watson_for_MANA/README.md

 - Syntax
 - Semantic Roles

-Please consult the [demo page here](https://natural-language-understanding-demo.ng.bluemix.net/) to visualise by yourself what Watson NLU is capable of doing.
+Please consult the [demo page here](https://natural-language-understanding-demo.ng.bluemix.net/) to quickly explore and visualise by yourself what Watson NLU is capable of doing.

 ### How to create your own Watson NLU instance

 Once you are logged in your IBM account, click on "Catalog" and the "AI section".

 Scroll down to Naural Language Understanding and, after having set the region to deploy your service (Frankfurt in my case) you click on Create.

 Now that you just created your instance, click on Manage and you can already copy the API Key and replace the appropriate field in the file Instances_Watson_modules.py.